kuperov/tutoring/README.md

 ## Maths

-Our approach to maths was inspired by The Grattan Institute's [The Maths Guarantee](https://grattan.edu.au/report/maths-guarantee/).
+We were inspired by The Grattan Institute's [The Maths Guarantee](https://grattan.edu.au/report/maths-guarantee/).
 We start with core concepts then use spaced repetition to rote-learn facts, reinforced by daily practice problem sets.
+The Australian Curriculum seems to avoid memorizing facts, which seems to be a huge mistake.

   * Number recognition: [1](https://github.com/kuperov/worksheets/raw/refs/heads/master/maths/numbers/numbers_1.pdf)
   [2](https://github.com/kuperov/worksheets/raw/refs/heads/master/maths/numbers/numbers_2.pdf)